-- To work with, monitor & report to the Local Authority ensuring the child/young person's needs, safety & welfare are being met whilst in a Private Fostering arrangement. - To assist with advising and supporting the carer(s) to undertake their duties whist the child/young person is living with them in a Privately Fostered arrangement.
+- To work with, monitor & report to the Local Authority ensuring the pupil/student's needs, safety & welfare are being met whilst in a Private Fostering arrangement. - To assist with advising and supporting the carer(s) to undertake their duties whist the pupil/student is living with them in a Privately Fostered arrangement.